What are the pain and symptoms associated with the serratus anterior?

 Interesting facts about the serratus anterior:

-The serratus anterior is easily taxed by hard or heavy breathing.
+- The serratus anterior is easily taxed by hard or heavy breathing.
 People with asthma and emphysema often suffer from symptoms of this muscle.
-Tightness and trigger points in the serratus anterior can cause headaches, jaw pain, dizziness, and numb hands for those who have difficulty breathing.
+Tightness and trigger points in the serratus anterior can contribute to headaches, jaw pain, dizziness, and numb hands for those who have difficulty breathing because of asthma, COPD, and emphysema.

 Other muscles that should be considered and examined in conjunction with the serratus anterior: